sh-r/Visual-Snow-Syndrome/README.md

 $ ./Visual_Snow_Diagnostic
 </code></pre>

 You may have to make the file executable if it is not working from the terminal.
+Refer to the steps below.
 1. Right click the file
 2. Click Properties
 3. Change permissions to executable